gsvamsikrishna/python-kafka-microservices/README.md

 This workshop will be utilizing kafka cluster and ksqlDB running on Confluent Cloud.
 Microservices (python) and HTTP server will be running on your local machines.
 ***

-# <div align="center">-------------WIP--------------</div>

 ## **Prerequisites**

 1. Confluent Cloud Account
     * Sign-up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/).
+    * You can also Sign-up through Cloud Marketplaces: [AWS Marketplace](https://docs.confluent.io/cloud/current/billing/ccloud-aws-payg.html) or [Azure Marketplace](https://docs.confluent.io/cloud/current/billing/ccloud-azure-payg.html) or [GCP Marketplace](https://docs.confluent.io/cloud/current/billing/ccloud-gcp-payg.html)
-    * Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”, then enter payment details under “Payment details & contacts”.
+    * Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”.
+New signups receive $400 to spend during their first 30 days.
+No credit card required.

     > **Note:** You will create resources during this workshop that will incur costs.
 When you sign up for a Confluent Cloud account, you will get free credits to use in Confluent Cloud.
 This will cover the cost of resources created during the workshop.
 More details on the specifics can be found [here](https://www.confluent.io/confluent-cloud/tryfree/).